ni/nisystemlink-clients-python/README.rst

 ============
 **nisystemlink-clients** has the following requirements:

-* A SystemLink Server installation or a
+* Access to a SystemLink Server or SystemLink Enterprise installation
-  `SystemLink Cloud <https://www.systemlinkcloud.com/>`_ account to connect to
 * CPython 3.9+

 .. _installation_section: